Pathoschild/smapi-mod-dump/source/Character Wiki Linker/README.md

 ----

-# SDV_WikiLinker
+# Stardew Wiki Linker

-links to the wikis for sdv NPCs
+This is a small mod that adds a custom menu that links to each NPC's page on the official SDV Wiki.